duckietown/duckietown-fplan/README.md

 The "on-rails" duckies follow very simple traffic rules, such as keeping a certain distance from duckies in front and giving right of way to duckies approaching intersections from the right.
 Also, they stop in front of intersections if there is already a duckie on it. **Note:** The current rules occasionally lead to collisions.

 ### Visualization
 The simulation is visualized using rviz.
-The duckies are shown as meshes of their real-life counterparts, requests shown as spheres (yellow for pick-up, green for drop-off).
+The duckiebots are shown as meshes of their real-life counterparts, requests shown as duckies and drop-off points as green spheres.
+The duckiebots have a box on top taking on the color of their respective status (blue for `IDLE`, green for `REBALANCING`, yellow for `DRIVINGTOCUSTOMER` and orange for `DRIVINGWITHCUSTOMER`).

 ### Internal structure
 The simulator represents duckies as instances of the class `Duckiebot` and requests as instances of the class `Request`.
 A single instance of class `StateManager` is used to represent the entire state of the simulation and coordinate the interaction between duckies, requests and the map.
 The class `DuckietownMap` contains relevant information of the map and methods for extracting information.